carbonext-tech/api-b2b-docs/docs/getting-started.md

 :::tip generated keys

-Congratulations, you've just generated your `client_id` and `client_secret`, save them in a safe place as they will only be displayed once and will be used to authorize access by your API.
+Congratulations, you've just generated your `client_id` and `client_secret` that will be used in the integration, save them in a safe place as they will only be displayed once and will be used to authorize access by your API (`M2M`) shortly thereafter.

 :::